andrewjmead/wpsites/README.md

 Default: `'127.0.0.1:3306'`

-The host (and port!) for your sites database connection.
+The host (and port!) for your site's database connection.

 ### Database username